hesamzia/SMS-SRL-Verification/README.md

 - [X] some health check url
 - [X] there is problem with JJ1000000 and JJ100
 - [X] create requirements.txt (pip freeze)
-- [ ] the insert will fail if there is a ' or " in excel file
+- [X] the insert will fail if there is a ' or " in excel file-->I am safe because using sqlalchemy in correct way
 - [X] another 10% problem :D
 - [X] refactor name str in normalize function
 - [X] change to use sqlalchemy in import database